This article will help you quickly compare the best marketing attribution software that is available.

 What does marketing attribution mean?

-Marketing attribution, also known as multi-touch attribution, is the process of finding out which marketing tactics are contributing to sales and conversions.
-The goal of attribution modelling is to determine what channels and messaging have the greatest impact on customer behavior.
+Marketing attribution is the process of finding out which marketing tactics are contributing to sales and conversions.
+The goal of attribution modeling is to determine what channels and messaging have the greatest impact on customer behavior.

 Why is marketing attribution software important?